What’s a solar farm?

 Solar modules are designed to absorb (rather than reflect) as much light as possible and are covered with a protective layer of anti-reflective matte glass.

-Each project is different, but typically a solar project will generate steady and significant new tax revenues that support infrastructure, local schools, and other community identified priorities, both immediately and for the long-term, while requiring little to no county services in return and keeping taxes low for homeowners.
+Each project is different, but typically a solar project will generate steady and significant new tax revenues that support infrastructure, local schools, and other community identified priorities, both immediately and for the long-term, while requiring little to no county services in return and helping to keep taxes low for homeowners.

-A solar farm will also mean a large capital investment in your community that creates construction and operations jobs and increased business for local services like hotels and restaurants, strengthens your economy and workforce, and often attracts more investment that brings even more jobs and tax revenues for decades to come.
+A solar farm will also mean a large capital investment in the community that creates construction and operations jobs and increased business for local services like hotels and restaurants, strengthens the regional economy and workforce, and often helps attract more investment that brings even more jobs and tax revenues for decades to come.

 You might have heard that solar farms produce electromagnetic fields (EMFs).
 Exposure to EMFs is a part of normal life, from the appliances used in our homes to the electrical lines in our neighborhoods.
 At the perimeter fencing of a solar project, EMF exposure is far lower than that found inside a typical home.